tc39/proposal-ses/README.md

      time _(Would a different error be more appropriate?)_.
 The proto-SES realm's `Math` object has its `random()` method removed.

+     See the Virtual Powers section below to see how a SES user can effectively add these back in.

   1. Add to all realms, including the shared proto-SES realm, a new fundamental builtin function `Reflect.makeSESRealm()`, which creates a new **SES realm** with its own fresh global object